 And then I may or may not have moved the curries into four identical white bowls, added a fifth bowl with my homemade version, and then insisted that Roby (my husband) taste each one and tell me which was best.

 I mean, no pressure Roby. 😂 You can see how it went and watch him (really) struggle with this “kadai chicken challenge” lol.
-Watch it until the end (I edited out the parts where he’s just chewing)!
+You can skip to the end if you want (I wasn’t sure I’d be sharing this iPhone video, so I’m sorry for the quality!).

 I thought it’d be a fun experiment!
 Also, my 3-year-old and 1-year-old were out of town visiting their grandparents and after spending the past four months at home with them glued to me nearly 24-7, I had no idea what else to do with my newfound free time (omg what am I going to do when they go off to college?).
 This seemed like a good idea 🤷🏽♀️.